 - While continuing to whisk over low heat, add the butter and whisk until the butter melts and the mixture is smooth and combined.

 - Add the lemon juice, zest and egg yolks.
 Continue to whisk until the mixture thickens (around 5 minutes).
+Add the condensed milk and whisk to combine.

 - Immediately pour the lemon filling into the pastry case and refrigerate for at least 2 hours to allow the filling to set.